Sir Chandrasekhara Venkata Raman: A Man of Science Known For His 'Legacy'

 Talking about his personal life, his father (Chandrasekhar Ramanathan Iyer) was a teacher at the high school.
 He was a lecturer in mathematics and physics.
 Sir Raman's early age of life.
 His mother's name was Parvathi Ammal.
 C. V. Raman was born on November 7, 1888, in Tiruchirappalli (Tamil Nadu).

 C.V.
-Raman has been a very intelligent student since his childhood.
-He graduated from Presidency College at the University of Madras in 1904 at the age of 16.
-During that time, he was the only student who received the first division.
-Raman has a Master's in Physics from the same college.
-He married Lokasundari Ammal in 1907 and had two sons, namely Chandrasekhar and Radhakrishnan.
+Raman was an exceptionally intelligent student from a young age.
+He graduated from Presidency College at the University of Madras in 1904 at the age of 16, standing out as the only student to receive first division honours.
+He went on to earn a Master's degree in Physics from the same college.
+In 1907, he married Lokasundari Ammal, and together they had two sons, Chandrasekhar and Radhakrishnan.

 Interesting Facts About Scientist C.V.
 Raman